How to Choose the Right Lighters for Emergency Storage

 Butane for refillable lighters

-While you can use any generic type of butane to refill a butane lighter some lighter manufacturers recommend using their own brand of butane for optimal performance.
-You will need an aerosol canister of butane to refill your lighter and most are compatible with refillable lighters.
-If, however, the stem of the butane can does not fit the refilling valve of the lighter, an adapter will help.
+While generic butane can be used to refill many lighters, some manufacturers recommend using their own brand of butane to ensure optimal performance.
+You will need an aerosol canister of butane for refilling refillable lighters.
+If the stem of the butane canister does not fit the lighter’s refill valve, an adapter can be used.

-Aerosol canisters are widely available and can be purchased at most hardware stores or online.
-Some brand names selling butane canisters include Zippo, Ronson, and Colibri.
+Aerosol canisters are widely available at hardware stores or online.
+Some well-known brands offering butane canisters include Zippo, Ronson, and Colibri.